 Overview of the market

-Consistent with the past, the clearly prevailing majority of real estate transactions for both commercial and residential properties in Switzerland is still in the small to medium volume range and larger portfolio transactions are the exception from the rule in Switzerland.3 Due to the continuing low interest rates, real estate investments in Switzerland have generally remained attractive in recent years and no significant change for the near future is expected in this regard.
-However, while market prices for real estate investments are continuing to increase as a reflection of the continuing attractiveness of the asset class, rent levels have overall remained rather flat in Switzerland meaning that yield levels for institutional investors have come under some pressure compared to previous years.
-The future will show how the current coronavirus crisis will affect the real estate market in Switzerland.
-It is currently expected that the crisis will not have a strong impact on the real estate sector and that there will be no drastic changes in price and demand on the real estate market.
+Consistent with the past, the clearly prevailing majority of real estate transactions for both commercial and residential properties in Switzerland is still in the small to medium volume range and larger portfolio transactions are the exception to the rule in Switzerland.4 Owing to the continuing low interest rates, real estate investments in Switzerland have generally remained attractive in recent years and no significant change for the near future is expected in this regard.
+However, while market prices for real estate investments are continuing to increase as a reflection of the continuing attractiveness of the asset class, rent levels have overall remained rather flat in Switzerland meaning that yield levels for institutional investors have come under some pressure compared with previous years.

 The vast majority of real estate transactions still reflect traditional models and there is not a noticeable major shift towards corporate and Wall Street-oriented investment and transaction models.